Vikalp

 Vikalp (Films for Freedom) is a network of documentary filmmakers and others interested in this issue, from India.
 It defines itself as a "platform to defend freedom of expression and to resist censorship."
 Currently, India has a film certification (earlier called a censorship) board, the functioning of which has raises concerns specially among documentary filmmakers.
 Vikalp has an associated website called Films For Freedom.

-Films for Freedom

-Means Alternative This means provide solutions.